tabbeber/tom60pcb/README.md

 Feel free to come with any feedback - I have no clue what I'm doing.

 This project was originally born out of an idea to create a PCB which was specifically made for gummyworm-mounting in regular tray mount cases without needing to massacre the poor case.
 Eventually the PCB looked decent, and regular tray mount PCB would likely have a broader appeal than some hacky gummywork gasket.
-Though, due to lacking foresight in design on the PCB it's not compatible with the Tofu60 due to the MCU interfering with the lowest standoff.

 ![PCB Front](/img/front.png)